xrip/pico-xt/README.md

-    Tandy 3-voise music device emulation, use Ctrl + Tab + T. Default value - it is ON Game Blaster (Creative Music System) device emulation, use Ctrl + Tab + G. Default value - it is OFF AdLib emulation, use Ctrl + Tab + A. Default value - it is OFF (experimental, not recomended)
+    Tandy 3-voise music device emulation, use Ctrl + Tab + T. Default value - it is ON Game Blaster (Creative Music System) device emulation, use Ctrl + Tab + G. Default value - it is OFF AdLib emulation, use Ctrl + Tab + A. Default value - it is OFF (experimental, not recomended) Whole sound emulation subsystem, use Ctrl + Tab + S. Default value - it is ON Etended Memory Manager (XMS, use Ctrl + Tab + X).
+Default value - it is OFF (have some issues with Wolf 3D) Epanded Memory Manager (EMS, use Ctrl + Tab + E).
+Default value - it is ON Upper Memory Blocks Manager (UMB, use Ctrl + Tab + U).
+Default value - it is ON Hight Memory Address Manager (HMA, use Ctrl + Tab + H).
+Default value - it is ON

-To decrease or increase appropriated sound device volume, press related button and numpad "+" / "-", for example "D" + "-" will decrease DSS volume.
+To decrease or increase appropriated sound device volume, press related button and numpad "+" / "-", for example "D" + "-" will decrease DSS volume, "S" + "+" - increase whole sound system volume.

 # Hardware needed
 To get it working you should have an Murmulator (development) board with VGA output.
 Schematics available here at https://github.com/AlexEkb4ever/MURMULATOR_classical_scheme